 As of November 20, 2020, the Philippine Statistics Authority (PSA) announced that 5,788,615 Filipinos have already completed Step 1 Registration of the Philippine Identification System (PhilSys).
-(Source: PSA)
+(Source)

-The PSA is targeting 9 million Filipinos for Step 1 by the end of the year.
+The PSA is targeting 9 million Filipinos for Step 1 by the end of 2020.

 - Docker versions - This will redirect you to versions.txt file containing the information of Docker.